 First, you should completely understand your personal finances.
 Where are you spending your money?
 Do you spend more than you make?
 Do you have a budget?
 How well are you following your budget?
 Can you predict to within $500 how much money you will have 6 months from now?
 I'm not saying that $500 is some magic number.
 The point is that if you are unable to make a good prediction where you will stand financially in the future, it will be difficult to make any wise decision about what to do about your finances now.
 If this is the boat you are in, download a budget spreadsheet, and start taking control.

 Probably the best decision I ever made regarding my finances was reading "Personal Finances for Dummies."
-I don't know how much I paid for it, because ones of my kids tore the back cover off, but I still have it and still need to refer to it now and then.
+I don't know how much I paid for it, because ones of my kids tore the back cover off, but I still have it and still refer back to it now and then.

 Back to debt consolidation.
 After getting a handle on your finances, you may be ready to look into whether debt consolidation is for you.
 After everything I read, I decided it wasn't for me.
 The balance between the pros and cons of debt consolidation seems tipped heavily towards the cons.
 It looks to me like it's all about the short-term remedy, and the risk is having it turn out to be a long-term scam.